rezayoga/Instance-Aware-Semantic-Segmentation-for-Food-Calorie-Estimation-using-Mask-R-CNN/README.md

-# Using Mask R-CNN to detect Car Damage
+# Using Mask R-CNN for Food Segmentation
-Using the amazing Matterport's [Mask_RCNN](https://github.com/nicolasmetallo/Mask_RCNN) implementation and following Priya's [example](https://www.analyticsvidhya.com/blog/2018/07/building-mask-r-cnn-model-detecting-damage-cars-python/), I trained an algorithm that highlights areas where there is damage to a car (i.e. dents, scratches, etc.).

 You can run the step-by-step notebook in Google Colab or use the following:
 ```
 Usage: import the module (see Jupyter notebooks for examples), or run from
        the command line as such: